About the Club

 The club house is a beautifully designed building perfectly suited to our bowling and social activities.

-WVLBC consists of 2 outdoor natural grass greens.
+WVLBC consists of two outdoor natural grass greens.
 We have enough space for seven rinks of indoor or ‘Short Mat’ bowling inside the club for the winter months.
-Three rinks upstairs and four downstairs.
-The main floor has a kitchen, men’s and ladies’ wash rooms, locker room and a small office.
+There are three rinks upstairs and four downstairs.
+The main floor has a kitchen, men’s and women’s washrooms, locker room, large meeting area with a bar and a small office.